AndriiStoliarov/testTasks/README.md

 # testTasks
 Miscellaneous test tasks.

+## Artcom-venture
+Test task for Artcom venture GmbH as the position of angular developer.

+## CS
+Test task for CS Ltd as the position of angular developer.

 ## Master-of-Code
 Test task for Masters Academy by Master of Code.

+## SPD-Ukraine
+Test task for SPD-University by SPD-Ukraine.

 ## eKreative
 JS test task for lektorium by eKreative.

-## SPD-Ukraine
-Test task for SPD-University by SPD-Ukraine

-## CS
-Test task for CS Ltd as the position of angular developer.

-## Artcom-venture
+## ITOP1000
-Test task for Artcom venture GmbH as the position of angular developer.
+Test task for ITOP1000 as the position of angular developer.